Kennyc1012/MultiStateView/README.md

 # Using MultiStateView
-MultiStateView can be used the same as any other view by adding it a layout file via XML
+MultiStateView can be used the same as any other view by adding it as a layout file via XML
 ```xml
 <com.kennyc.view.MultiStateView xmlns:android="http://schemas.android.com/apk/res/android"
     xmlns:tools="http://schemas.android.com/tools"